 The Australasian left no doubt where its sympathies lay with a blistering editorial squarely aimed at the morals of the ring: “We have no hesitation in stating that the betting ring as at present constituted here is the curse of any sport with which it is associated.
 It has degraded the turf until it has become a sport with which few gentlemen now care to be mixed up, and in which the sole aim and end is to win money…The betting ring, by which racing is maintained, is comprised both here and in Great Britain, in the main, of what may be termed the scum of society.”
 Scum or not, the doubts as to whether the St Albans stable would even be represented at the Randwick Spring Meeting caused Nellie to head the Derby markets throughout winter.

 It was a state of affairs that remained unchanged until after the Hawkesbury Race Club had conducted their two-day spring fixture.
 At that meeting, Falmouth, an angular son of Maribyrnong trained by former leading jockey George Donnelly, won the Maiden Plate over the Derby distance on the first day and followed it up on the second with a comfortable win in the Hawkesbury Guineas.
-Bred by Andrew Town at Hobartville and sold to Donnelly as a yearling for just under £200, Falmouth had appeared four times the previous season, finishing just behind the place-getters in the Breeders’ Plate and Sires’ Produce Stakes at the Randwick Autumn Meeting before winning twice at Newcastle.
+A fine raking colt with a long-telling stride, he had been bred by Andrew Town at Hobartville and sold to Donnelly as a yearling for just under £200.
+Falmouth had appeared four times the previous season, finishing just behind the place-getters in the Breeders’ Plate and Sires’ Produce Stakes at the Randwick Autumn Meeting before winning twice at Newcastle.
 He had improved markedly during the winter, and he now challenged Nellie at the top of the Derby markets.
 So confident was Donnelly about his chances that he scratched Baronet from the race to save that colt for the Craven Plate to be run later at the meeting.

 There was a significant absence among the distinguished personnel at Randwick on Derby Day.
 Sir Edward Deas Thomson, the inaugural president (later called chairman) of the Australian Jockey Club and such a moving spirit at the club’s very foundation and indeed, that of Randwick racecourse itself, had died just seven weeks before.
 Thomson’s presidency had lasted fully twenty years – no other chairman in the history of the club ever exceeded his tenure – and the period had seen the club progress significantly under his leadership.
 The great American writer Ralph Waldo Emerson once famously observed that “an institution is the lengthened shadow of one man” and it was certainly true of the Australian Jockey Club and Deas Thomson.